My First Bartending Shift

 I arrived 10 minutes early at 5:20PM just to make a good impression.
 I wandered around the building (London's Old City Hall which looks like an old castle) until I found the room where all the action was happening.
 I introduced myself to some young kid carrying a big pot of soup.
 The kid seemed really enthusiastic about his job and jumped at the chance to help me.
 He showed me where the bar was and introduced me to the head server.
 The head server said the other bartender would be along shortly, with the rest of the stock and stuff, but I could setup the bar.

-Now I've never setup a bar at this point, but I have enough life experience to use commonsense.
-It really couldn't be any harder then setting up a lab.
+Now I've never setup a bar at this point, but I have enough life experience to use common sense.
+It really couldn't be any harder than setting up a lab.
 I started getting the bar organized when I realized most of the alcohol hadn't arrived yet.
 There were only two cases of "Lucky Lager" which is a cheap budget brew, along with another case of Coors Light.
-There was no wine, there was no liquor and there was no other beer.
-I found two jugs of cranberry juice, some orange juice concentrate and the cans of pop so I just focussed on getting that stuff into some ice bins to cool it off.
+There was no wine, the liquor was absent and there was no other beer.
+I found two jugs of cranberry juice, some orange juice concentrate and the cans of soda so I just focussed on getting that stuff into some ice bins to chill it down.

 Listening in on the phone call I got the distinct impression that there was trouble on the horizon.
-When "soup boy" got off the phone I was told that the other bartender was bringing everything, but other than that the manager had no additional knowledge.
+When Soup Boy finished the phone conversation I was told that the other bartender was bringing everything, but other than that the manager had no additional knowledge.
 Bummer.
-Anyway it was past 6PM and people were milling about the bar waiting for drinks.
-So I jumped behind the bar and repeated the nights mantra; "the other bartender is coming with the stuff".
+Anyway, it was past 6PM and people were milling about the bar waiting for drinks.
+I jumped behind the bar and repeated the night's mantra; "the other bartender is coming with the stuff".
 But I realized people wanted to drink, so I offered what I had in my most charming way.
 So people started drinking the Lucky Lager and the Coors Light.
 Now I didn't even know the pricing for the beer so I intercepted the head server again and asked what the prices were, she was busy, but I persisted.
 She whipped off a couple prices from a previous event, they seemed in the ball park so I went with them.

 Remember that $35 dollars in money I just happened to bring along, well that was what I started to use as change and the tip jar became the register.
 It started off slow, but people kept arriving and wanting drinks, this was Christmas season and "tying one on" at the yearly party was an annual event for most.
 The line-up got longer, the only thing I had was beer and the other bartender was nowhere to be found.
 But I kept going, doing my best sales job for good old Lucky Lager.

-At about 6:30PM most of the guest had arrived, my change was turning into larger denomination and the guests and I had a community effort going to try to keep the bills small and my "sticky note" register was getting unmanageable.
-At this point I excused myself for a minute and jumped in front of the head server and asked where the bartender and booze were.
+At about 6:30PM most of the guest had arrived, my change was turning into larger denomination and the guests and I had a community effort going to try to keep the bills small while my "sticky note" register was getting unmanageable.
+At this point I excused myself for a minute and jumped in front of the head server and demanded to know where the bartender and booze were.
 She didn't know, so I told her to do something about it.
-She called "soup boy" over and told him to call the manager and tell him what was going on.
+She called Soup Boy over and told him to call the manager and tell him what was going on.
 I jumped behind the bar and continued my best bartender impression.
-"Just keep smiling, cracking witty jokes and everything will be OK" is what kept going through my head.
+"Just keep smiling, cracking witty jokes and everything will be okay" is what kept going through my head.
 And for the most part it was working.

-At about 6:45PM "soup boy" ran over and said the manager brought some inventory and needed help unloading it.
-So I again excused myself with an announcement that the booze had arrive, to a great cheer, and that I'd be right back.
-I went outside and started to unload a late 1980's Trans Am that was acting as the transport vehicle.
-At this point not much was surprising me.
+At about 6:45PM Soup Boy ran over and said the manager brought some inventory and needed help unloading it.
+I again excused myself with an announcement that the booze had arrive, to a great cheer, and that I'd be right back.
+I went outside and started to unload a late 1980s Trans Am that was acting as the transport vehicle.
+Seriously, you can't make this stuff up and at this point not much was surprising me.

 Now the bar was stocked, kind of, and the booze started flowing to the thirsty masses.
 The problem was there were 320 of them, one of me.
 I kicked it into high gear and started free pouring, sans pouring spouts, just to make up for the crappy service the catering company was providing.
 Things were looking better.